portalkeeper/Portalpress/source/_posts/2013-05-14-journal-from-the-island.markdown

 image: /images/4/journal.png
 post_type: picture
 meta_description:
 story_intro: "<strong>IT TOOK ME</strong> a day and a night to realize I should be taking notes.
-Here's what stood out about my first visit to Proteus.
+Here’s what stood out about my first visit to Proteus.
 Some might consider this a spoiler, so maybe you should <a href='http://www.visitproteus.com'>visit Proteus</a> first."
 ---
 <div>
     <img src='/images/4/octopi.png' alt='Octopi'>